Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 # 4. API libraries

 <p align="justify">The API tools/Commands can be used as an alternative for the actions that can be performed within the Enpower Middleware.
-These can be used for the programmatical exploitation of and integration with the Enpower Middleware with an external application.
+These can be used for the programmatical exploitation of and integration with the Enpower Middleware with an external application. </p>

 The user can have access in the API tools through the URL:

 <code style="color : #FF0000">http://my-local-server.com</code> <code style="color : #FF0000">:30001/api/swagger-ui/index.html?configUrl=/api/v3/api-docs/swagger-config#/</code>

-The functionalities that can be executed through the API libraries include, the user Log In & Authorization, the owned Data Offering List, Data Provision & Data Consumption, as shown in the following image.
+<p align="justify">The functionalities that can be executed through the API libraries include, the user Log In & Authorization, the owned Data Offering List, Data Provision & Data Consumption, as shown in the following image.
 Some extra functionalities are he Data Offering Service Discovery (Data Offering Service Catalogue list), Data Offering Service Subscription requests and Data Offering Service Subscription responses.</p>

 <img width="1461" height="1328" alt="swaggerUI12" src="https://github.com/user-attachments/assets/797abc2b-f828-4a59-b0aa-0cf7bfaf1ff7" />